thomazyazima/thomazyazima.github.io/week-1/5-beginning-CSS/readme.md

 If you want to pair on this, we recommend going through Release 0 and 1 prior to pairing.
 Then get together with your pair for releases 2, 3, and 4.

+**This challenge will also be completed in your phase-0-unit-1 repository.**

 ## Releases:

 ## Release 0: Learn basic CSS